TenebrisNoctua/ClassPP/docs/tutorials/basics/classMethods.md

 print(newCar:getLicensePlate()) -- Prints "A1B2C3"!
 ```

 In the example above, we added a new function called `setLicensePlate` that updates the private member `License_Plate` with the provided `newPlate` parameter.
-Then we used the now updated function `getLicensePlate` to access the private member `License_Plate` again to print the now updated value of the member.
-As you can see here, you can call the class functions with multiple parameters easily. <br>
+We've also updated the `getLicensePlate` function to return the private member `License_Plate`, which we then use to print the now updated value of the member.
+As you can see, you can call the class functions with multiple parameters easily by following the method in the example. <br>

 You can also notice that since the `self` is the first argument, all the other arguments that come after will start at 2.